BBD-BookMarkers/bookmarker/README.md

 dotnet dev-certs https --trust
 ```
 This command will possibly bring up a dialog to accept the certificate, choose yes.
+Ensure that your dotnet user secrets are set up with the correct values.
+The two keys required are:

+- Jwt:Key
+- ConnectionStrings:DefaultConnection

 Then run:
 ```bash
 dotnet run